How To Implement Adaptive Learning in 3 Easy Steps

 1. Set the stage

 Personalization of learning is all about the environment.
-Since the workplace is different than before because of social distancing, learners need flexible options for when and where to do their training and on what device.
+Since the global workforce is increasingly more remote, learners need flexible options for when and where to do their training and on what device.
+According to the World Economic Forum, global digital jobs are predicted to grow 25% to 92 million roles by 2030.

 Mobile-friendly or mobile-first content is helpful here.
-By enabling learners to use smartphones and tablets to complete training on their own schedules, you allow them to learn when it will be most effective for them.
-This flexibility is especially important as more organizations look to incorporate remote work programs post-COVID-19.
+By enabling learners to use mobile devices and tablets to complete training on their own schedules, you allow them to learn when it will be most effective for them.
+This flexibility is especially important as more organizations look to incorporate remote work programs as demand rises.

 Take advantage of learning management system (LMS) features like customizable learning paths.
 Though all learners at your organization might have access to the same content, they might have diverse career goals and prior knowledge and experience.
 Collaborate with your learners.
 Include personalized learning goals that address individuals' professional objectives as well as broader business objectives.